stevenMouret/web-accessibility-guidelines/_doc/visual-disability.md

 The term visually impaired includes a wide range of visual impairments related to many vision disorders.

-Without aiming at exhaustiveness, we can distinguish visually impaired people who:
+Without aiming at exhaustiveness, we can distinguish people with visual impairment who:

 * do not see colours, certain colour combinations or which have difficulties in perceiving contrasts;
 * have reduced visual acuity;